ThePluginPros/marketplace-taxes/readme.txt

 Format based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/).
 This project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

-= [1.1.3] - 2019-06-06 =
+= [1.1.4] - 2019-09-18 =

 Fixed:
+- Marketplace Taxes breaks the Dokan Pro shipping system
+- Store address isn't used as a business address in WC Vendors
-- JS error when the "Enter a complete store address" warning appears in WC Vendors
+- Store address fields are hidden when the Store Phone field is hidden in WC Vendors

+Changed:
+- Update tested WC version to 3.7.0

 == Upgrade Notice ==